system-pclub/rust-programming-challenges/README.md

 The information of the sampled 100 Rust-related questions in Section 3.1.1 of the paper is in tab Section#3.1.1.

-The information of the sampled 100 question of the small dataset (Section 3.1.2 in the paper) is in Columns B-E of tab Section#3.2.
+The information of the sampled 100 questions of the small dataset (Section 3.1.2 in the paper) is in Columns B-E of tab Section#3.2.
-The original web pages of the questions in the samll dataset are saved in file `small-dataset/question-web-pages`.
+The original web pages of the questions are saved in file `small-dataset/question-web-pages`.
-The code snippets to reproduce all compiler errors are under directory `small-dataset/reproduced-code-snippets`.
+The code snippets to reproduce compiler errors are under directory `small-dataset/reproduced-code-snippets`.